ska-telescope/observation-execution-tool/docs/src/internal/architecture/architecture_backend_module_script_exec_ui.rst

        ScriptExecutionService provides a presentation model of a script and its execution history, which can be formatted for presentation via the REST service and CLI.
 This presentation model is called a ProcedureSummary.
-   * - :class:`~ska_oso_oet.ui.ServerSentEventsBlueprint`
-     - ServerSentEventsBlueprint is a Flask Blueprint contains the functions required to expose the OET event bus as a server-sent events stream (https://en.wikipedia.org/wiki/Server-sent_events).
-This SSE stream republishes all events sent over the OET event bus as HTTP data.
-This provides the mechanism for external visibility of OET actions, significant milestones, and user events emitted by the script such as 'subarray resources allocated', 'scan started', 'scan stopped', etc.
    * - :class:`~ska_oso_oet.procedure.application.StartProcessCommand`
      - StartProcessCommand encapsulates all the information required to call a method of a user script running on the OET backend.
 It captures information on the script process to target, the script function to call, and any